-By far, the most well regarded slimming undershirt brand is Underworks.
-However, there are several other brands making men’s shapewear undershirts such as Spanx for Men, LEO, and some others exclusively for sale on Amazon.
+One of the most popular slimming undershirt brands is Underworks.
+There are several other brands that make men’s shapewear undershirts such as CoreWear, Spanx for Men, LEO, and some others exclusively for sale on Amazon.

 What’s the difference between slimming shirts, slimming t-shirts & slimming undershirts?